2002 EA Sports 500

-The 2002 EA Sports 500 was a NASCAR Winston Cup Series stock car race held on October 6, 2002, at the Talladega Superspeedway in Talladega, Alabama.
+The 2002 EA Sports 500 was a NASCAR Winston Cup Series stock car race held on October 6, 2002, at the Talladega Superspeedway in Lincoln, Alabama.

 Summary

 The race was the 30th in the 2002 Winston Cup season, and was broadcast by NBC.
 Jimmie Johnson of Hendrick Motorsports was awarded the pole position after qualifying was canceled, while Dale Earnhardt Jr. of Dale Earnhardt, Inc., who won the previous race, led the most laps and won his second consecutive EA Sports 500.
 The race was also the first Winston Cup race at Talladega after the track had installed SAFER barriers.
 Vocal group Little Big Town performed the national anthem, while former National Football League quarterback Ken Stabler was the grand marshal.

 To spread out the tightly grouped packs, NASCAR officials reduced the size of the fuel cells from 22 USgal to 13 USgal.
 The race also featured a record $250,000 leader bonus if the winner of the race becomes the Cup points leader, with Johnson, Mark Martin, Tony Stewart, Jeff Gordon and Rusty Wallace being the eligible drivers.